open/close all folders

 - Brain Bleach: She really wanted some after getting a good look at Josuke's... nonstandard anatomy.

 - Cloudcuckoolander: Not as much as Josuke, but she definitely has her share of out there, ditzy moments.
 For example, getting excited when she finds out she can lick her elbow.

 - Deuteragonist: She does most of the detective work helping Josuke find his memories, and does about half the narration.

 - Flower Motifs: It's in her name, her hair-color, and even on her skirt.
 Hirohiko Araki even feels guilty for the way he drew the latter because the design must make it uncomfortable to sit down.

-- Guile Hero: In comparison to Jousuke, who himself has many of those traits.
-While Jousuke gets involved with more Stand conflicts, Yasuho spends her time puzzling out the wall-eyes, the Higashikata and Joestar families, and Josuke's past.
+- Guile Hero: In comparison to Josuke, who himself has many of those traits.
+While Josuke gets involved with more Stand conflicts, Yasuho spends her time puzzling out the wall-eyes, the Higashikata and Joestar families, and Josuke's past.